backupbrew/switchbrew/AM services.md

 Takes an input s32.
 No output.

 Controls whether screenshot-capture is allowed.
-0 = disable, 1 = enable.
+0 = disable, 1 = enable,
+2 = unknown.

 ### SetOperationModeChangedNotification